Better. Days. Ahead.

 We all want to live well.
-But we all face forks in the road.
+But we all face forks in the road - some good, some bad, some chosen, some not.
+What matters is how we respond.
+My blogs will help you find your way.

-In my blogs you’ll find my responses to questions people ask me, real talk about life and loss, and reflections on navigating tough times with strength, honesty, and compassion.
-I cover both death losses and living losses too.
+In the blogs below you’ll find questions people ask me, real talk about life and handling change, and reflections on navigating tough times with strength, honesty, and compassion.

-Not all posts are about grief.
-Many are about living well - my wider fascination has always been about how we can cobble together a good life, with meaning and purpose, fun and good times, hope and happiness, despite the inevitable tough stuff.
-My earliest blogs are raw, written years ago, in the aftermath of Abi’s death.
+My earliest blogs are raw, written years ago, in the aftermath of significant loss, but most are about living well - my wider fascination has always been about how we can cobble together a good life, with meaning and purpose, fun and good times, hope and happiness, even when times are tough.
 Each blog has a theme label at the top and tags below to help you find more of what you’re looking for.

 Over the years, I’ve learned that one person’s question is often shared by many - so if there’s something on your mind, please ask.
 I’m always open to exploring these topics from a different point of view, and truly believe the best learning flows two ways.
 You are the expert in your world and I’m here to learn from you.

-I’m not into pretence or perfection.
-Just being human - like you - trying to piece together a life out of the cards we’re dealt.
-I’m proud to hear these blog conversations have helped many.
+I’m here to help you piece together a life out of the cards you’ve been dealt and the opportunities facing you.
+I’m proud to hear these blog conversations have helped many find their way to #BetterDaysAhead.
 I hope they help you too.

 Death is not a choice, but life is.